RosboneMako/MakoDistortion2/README.md

 Room EQ Wizard is an amazing software package that lets you make frequency sweeps.
 It can be used to make amplifier IRs for use in Mako Distortion 2.

+The concept of making an Amp IR is:
+1) Set the amp to edge of distortion.
+2) Sweep the amp at a high input volume.
+3) Sweep the amp at a very low input volume.
+4) The difference of those two sweeps is the input EQ response of the amp.
+5) Convert the difference sweep to an IR.

 QUICK GUIDE
 1) Download REW, install, etc.
 2) Connect your measurement devices need to drive the amp and record the amps output.